aritradutta002/Perfect_Plan_B/README.md

-The projects have been done during the certification at Perfect Plan B.
+The projects which have been done during the certification at Perfect Plan B.